This handout explains what a tracheostomy is and can help you decide if this is right for your child.

 This is your choice.
-Take time to think about the quality of life and the things your child likes to do.
+Take time to think about quality of life and things your child likes to do.
 Ask yourself how a tracheostomy may change these things.
 We support your choice.

-If you would like to know what you need to learn to care for a child with a tracheostomy go to our website www.uwppc.org
+Go to our website to learn how to care for a child with a trach: https://ce.icep.wisc.edu/node/12343/ehomecare.

-This website is used to train caregivers about tracheostomy and ventilator (vent) care.
+This website is used to train caregivers about trach and ventilator (vent) care.

 How much time you have for training

 Your child’s health